rodblg/Challenge-API/README.md

 You can use the postman collection to make new requests into the API following this steps:
 1. Download the json file into your local machine.
 2. Import it into your workspace.
-3. To use the collection you have to create a postman environment and define the variable URL as your localhost `http://127.0.0.1:8000`.
+3. To use the collection you have to create a postman environment and define the variable URL as your localhost `http://127.0.0.1:8000`in case it is not defined.